lamergameryt/allen-bruteforce/README.md

 After downloading the zip file, you can extract it to your preferred location.

 ## Requirements
 The program requires some dependencies to work.
-The project requires the following external dependencies to work which are not in the `requirements.txt`:
+It requires the following external dependencies to work which are not in the `requirements.txt`:
 * Tesseract (Recommended version is v5.0.0-alpha.20201127)
 * ImageMagick (Recommended version is 7.0.10)
 * Custom Tesseract traineddata (Included in the repository)